Hashiri Shincha is sold out. If you purchased some, THANK YOU. If you missed it, we still have our other enjoyable Shincha, Hachiju-hachiya Shincha.

 In this location, there is a large temperature difference between day and night.
 There is also a natural clean water source from the nearby beautiful Osawa river which nurtures the tea garden.
 As a result, the tea in this area has a good balance of sweetness, umami, and astringency with a bright green color, and an elegant and gentle mouth feel.
 It is said that tea from this garden was a favorite of the Shogunate (miliary leaders) during the Edo period.
 Thanks to our ancestors’ wisdom and efforts in tea farming, we are still blessed with this great gift from mother nature.

-After the leaves are picked, Mr. Moriuchi makes Aracha (rough tea) with the young leaves.
-The Aracha is brought to the Shirakata-Denshiro Shoten's factory, where it is processed as little as possible.
-To maintain its field freshness especially for this Hashiri Shincha, there is no blending and only a light roasting.
-Consequently it is somewhat delicate and will be available for a very limited time.
+Once young, delicate leaves are carefully picked by the farmer and Aracha (rough tea) is made, it is brought to the Shirakata-Denshiro Shoten factory, where it is processed as little as possible.
+To maintain its field freshness, especially for this Hashiri Shincha, there is no blending and only a light roasting.
+Consequently, it is somewhat delicate and will be available for a very limited time.

 Den's Preferred Brewing:

 Leaf-water ratio: 2-3g (1 rounded tsp) per 4oz

 Steep: 90 sec

 Special note: The flavor profile of Shincha is best experienced using bottled or filtered water.